forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * *Possible Explanation:*
     * One reason is for the many severe cases, is that obesity itself increases the risk for severe Covid.
 But the case counts seem to increase overall i.e. also in people which are not obese [to check and cite/provide evidence].
-    * A possible biological explanation is that the mucus clearance is inversely proportional to the BMI which increases susceptibility for infection and the risk for a high viral load.
-High BMI also influences the exhaled aerosol (chapter [Particles in the Respiratory Tract](transmission.md#particle-dynamics-in-the-respiratory-tract).
+    * A possible biological explanation is that the mucus clearance is inversely proportional to the BMI which increases susceptibility for infection and the risk for a high viral load (some notes in [Increase the Mucus Flow](../6_prevention_and_treatment/increasing_the_mucus_flow.md)).
+High BMI also increases the exhaled aerosol (chapter [Particles in the Respiratory Tract](transmission.md#particle-dynamics-in-the-respiratory-tract)).